-If you are in a hurry and just want to find out what the best whitewater kayak for beginners is, then we recommend the Bluewave Dart Sit on Top Touring Kayak as the best one.
+If you are in a hurry and just want to find out what the best whitewater kayaks for beginners is, then we recommend the Bluewave Dart Sit on Top Touring Kayak as the best one.

 Kayaking can be a fun and adventurous activity but like every sport you must start somewhere.
 Beginners often rent kayaks during their lessons, however you might like your own kayak to get used to and learn until you can get off on your own.

 There are many different choices of boats even for those just starting out.
 The kayak you should choose will depend mostly on where you will be riding and what type of ride you prefer.

 These types of kayaks are great for those just wanting a bit of fun in less challenging waters.
 They are short boats in comparison to others at 6.5 to 8 feet in length.
 If you are more interested in doing a bit of surfing and trying some tricks, then the freestyle boat is a style you might consider.